 UNTIL labs create a platform for problem-solving between the UN, private sector, academia and civil society, with the help of startups.

 The home of the lab will be A Grid, Aalto University’s new centre for growth companies.
 A Grid will also be hosting the European Space Agency Business Incubation Centre.
-The agreement was signed by European Space Agency, Aalto University and the Ministry of Economic Affairs and Employment last week.
+According to a release, the agreement was signed by European Space Agency, Aalto University and the Ministry of Economic Affairs and Employment last week.